JTM152769/Design-Pattern-Library-In-Java/Creational/Singleton/README.md

 Use the Singleton pattern when

 * there must be exactly one instance of a class, and it must be accessible to clients from a well-known access point
+* The class should not require parameters as part of its construction.
+* when creating the instance is expensive, a Singleton can improve performance.
 * when the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying their code

 ## Typical Use Case